mir-group/phoebe/doc/doxygen/doc_pages/qe_patch.md

 The code is modified on a separate git repository available [at this link](https://github.com/mir-group/phoebe-quantum-espresso/).
 This repository is a fork from the official QE repository.
 To develop a new patch or update it to the latest QE version, remember to pull from the remote quantum espresso repository.
-Currently we have only patched the latest QE 7.0 version, although we will continue to update this.
+Currently we have patched QE versions 6.6, 6.7, 7.0 and 7.3 version, although we will continue to update this.
+These exist on separate branches of the above repo.

 **Files changed**